nazar12314/Discrete-project/README.md

 The program consists of two parts:
  - Backend
-  All logic of the project, including trees representation and server.
+  -- All logic of the project, including trees representation and server.
   All the code implemented with python, server runs using Flask
  - Frontend
-  Vizualisation of the project.
+  --Vizualisation of the project.
 Implemented using react js